-MatPEC and TCPEC each consist of no fewer than seven members.
-Members are subject matter experts primarily drawn from the following groups that reside within the IDO and the Transportation System Management and Operations (TSMO) Divisions: Materials, Pavement Management, Traffic, Construction, Roadway, and Bridge.
+The Bridge, Materials, Roadway, and Traffic Product Evaluation Committees each consist of no fewer than seven members.
+Members are subject matter experts (SMEs) primarily drawn from the following groups that reside within IDO and the Transportation System Management and Operations (TSMO) Divisions: Materials, Pavement Management, Traffic, Construction, Roadway, and Bridge.
 FHWA is also represented on each committee.
 Only ADOT employees are voting members.